sicut-mediocris/CPSC371_Final_Project_Formula1/README.md

 The obvious problem with comparing F1 drivers is that the car does most of the work.
 Verstappen wins a lot, but he also had by far the fastest car for two years straight.
 To actually measure driver skill you need a baseline that removes the car — and the cleanest one available is the teammate comparison.
 Same car, same weekend, same conditions.
 Any gap between two teammates is purely the driver.

-We collect seven years of FastF1 data (2018–2024), extract several skill signals that are car-independent, and eventually combine them into a single driver rating.
-The plan is to surface the results through a scroll-driven 3D frontend, but the data pipeline is the foundation of everything.
+We collect seven years of FastF1 data (2018–2024), extract several skill signals that are car-independent, and combine them into a single driver rating.
+The findings are documented in [RESULTS.md](RESULTS.md).

 ---